Worked-example effect: Self-explanations

-According to Renkl (2005), self-explanations are "explanations provided by learners and mainly directed to themselves.
+According to Renkl, self-explanations are "explanations provided by learners and mainly directed to themselves.
 They contain information that is not directly given in the learning materials and that refer to solution steps and the reasons for them.
 They can also refer to structural and surface features of problems or problem types."

-"Self-explanations are important and necessary" (Chi et al., 1989) when working with worked example as "successful learners studied the examples for longer periods and explained them more actively to themselves" (Chi et al., 1989).
-However, as most learners are passive and superficial self-explainers (Renkl, 1997), they "should be guided to actively self-explain worked-out examples" (Renkl, 2005).
+"Self-explanations are important and necessary" when working with worked example as "successful learners studied the examples for longer periods and explained them more actively to themselves".
+However, as most learners are passive and superficial self-explainers, they "should be guided to actively self-explain worked-out examples".